bc913/efcore101/Doc/Relationships.md

 }
 ```

 As one might have noticed, I prefer not using an additional property to define `Foreign Key` in the dependent entity.
 It is a database layer info and should not exist in our application logic unless we have to.
 I also don't find it meaningful to name identifier property as `<entity_name>Id` for obviuos reasons :).
 ### Many to Many
 One record in Table A is related to one or multiple records in Table B and vice versa.
 In order to achieve this behavior, a `join` or `link` table should be provided.
+- **Before EF Core 5.0**:
 ```csharp
 public class Book
 {